FOREX-Dollar gains in safe-haven buying as Credit Suisse sparks wider banking fears

 March rate hike?
 Almost a coin tosshttps://tmsnrt.rs/428tZdv

-(Reporting by Herbert Lash; Additional reporting by Davide Barbuscia in New York, Joice Alves in London; Editing by Raissa Kasolowsky, Kirsten Donovan, Andrea Ricci and Richard Chang)
+(Reporting by Herbert Lash; Additional reporting by Davide Barbuscia and Chuck Mikolajczak in New York, Joice Alves in London; Editing by Raissa Kasolowsky, Kirsten Donovan, Andrea Ricci and Richard Chang)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))